 - Mouse/rat studies

-Yes, there are a few of human studies out there, but not as many as you think.
-The human studies show NR can raise NAD levels.
-That's great – but but what else does it do?
+Yes, there are a few human studies out there, but not as many as you think.
+Human studies show NR can raise NAD levels.
+That's great – but what else does it do?

 - we are not mice and rats

 We are humans.
 Human research is most important for us.
-It takes research – on people – to know for sure if NR supplements helps any disease.
+It takes research – on people – to know for sure if NR supplements help any disease.

 2. No Evidence It Lengthens Telomeres

 Telomeres are found at the ends of chromosomes.
 They help keep DNA healthy.
 With aging, disease or stress, telomeres shorten.
 Because of this, some look at telomere shortening as a sign of aging.
-If nicotinamide riboside really slowed aging, why hasn't anyone tested to see if it slows telomere shortening or reverses it and makes telomeres grow longer again?
+If nicotinamide riboside slowed aging, why hasn't anyone tested to see if it slowed telomere shortening or reversed it and made telomeres grow longer?